doxeylab/learn-genomics-in-linux/task2/README.md

 ## Getting Started

-Login to your Linux environment as you did in task1, and create a new folder for your task2 work
+Login to your Linux environment as you did in task1, and create a new folder for your task2 work.

 ```
 mkdir task2  #creates folder